 Going further, Ingram can also refine some operational parts of his game.
-His awareness when pulling can be inconsistent, as defenders can sometimes sneak into the backfield behind him.
-His blocking angles in motion can improve, and he can also work to avoid sacrificing his balance by leaning too far with his initial punches.
-Ingram occasionally misses the mark with his initial punches, so he should seek greater consistency there.
+His awareness when pulling can be inconsistent, as defenders sometimes sneak into the backfield behind him.
+His blocking angles in motion can improve, and he can also work to avoid sacrificing balance by leaning too far with his initial punches.
+Ingram occasionally misses the mark with his initial punches and appears too overzealous, but he improved this in 2021.

 Ingram’s NFL Draft scouting report overview

 Time and time again, we see interior offensive linemen with high floors go on to carve out roles at the NFL level.
 The position’s value is slightly deflated compared to its counterpart at offensive tackle.
 Nevertheless, so long as guards have serviceable athleticism, strength, and solid fundamentals, they can be viable starting candidates on the professional stage.

 At the very least, Ingram meets those requirements.
 He showed more explosiveness off the snap in 2021, but he may still fall short of the elite mark.
 More explosive defensive tackles can make first contact and get him off-balance.
 Furthermore, Ingram’s length — while proportionally strong — isn’t elite.
 Thus, he can’t always compensate and can be prone to rip moves as well.

 Nevertheless, when the biggest knocks on a prospect are that he might not have elite traits, you’re likely dealing with a strong all-around player who can be a solid NFL starter.
 That’s what Ingram appears to be.